What Is Data Broker Removal? (And How To Opt Out)

 For Acxiom, a popular data broker, we had to scroll to the bottom of the website to find "Do Not Sell My Personal Information."
 Once we clicked the link, we were led to an opt-out form.

-The opt-out form requires information like mailing addresses, phone numbers, email addresses, and your full name.
+The opt-out form requires information such as your mailing address, phone number, email address, and full name.
 Acxiom needs this information to identify your profile correctly and remove the information.
 You'll also receive a confirmation email to verify your request.

 Sometimes, the data removal process can get complicated.
 Data brokers may request additional information, require you to create an account, or need a copy of your state-issued ID to confirm your identity.
 Each data broker has a different process for data removal requests.

 Data broker removal is not a one-and-done process.
-Data brokers can continue to collect new data and then upload it to their databases.
+Data brokers can continue collecting new data and uploading it to their databases.
 You should submit data removal requests at least every three months to keep your data off the databases.

-The process to manually manage requests with a data removal service usually looks like this:
+The general process for using an automated data removal service looks like this:

-2. Create an account and upload your personal details, such as your social security number, phone number, and address.
-The data removal service needs this information to identify your profile on data broker sites.
+3. Create an account and provide your personal details, such as your name, current and previous mailing addresses, date of birth, and phone number.
+The service uses this information to match and identify your profiles across data broker databases.

 The best hands-off data removal services